drewgoodin/quickroute/README.md

 }
 ```

 [path] must be quoted, but [method] need not be if you stick with the 'fat comma' as above.
+Brackets shown just to separate parameters.
+See examples.

 The subroutine reference shown above must return a single scalar containing the response content.
 This is most easily accomplished with the template() function below.
 Call it last and you can avoid an explicit 'return'.